 To ensure a smooth and problem-free elopement, it’s best to hire a planner who knows the area and all the necessary permits and things that you should book in advance.
 Some ministers also do permits and marriage licenses included with their Lake Tahoe elopement packages, so it’s good to ask.
 Some of my favorite wedding planners are Tawni from Pomegranate Occasions and Karie from She Said Yes!
 Weddings.
 For officiants / ministers, check out Meredith from Ceremonies by Meredith or Cindie Wilding.
 Lastly, flowers!
 I love Drea’s special elopement flower arrangements at High Mountain Greenery.

 Lake Tahoe Elopement Packages

 How much does it cost for Tahoe elopement photography?

 It depends on how long you need photography services for.
 I usually recommend at least two hours to fully capture the elopement ceremony plus some wedding photographs with family and friends after.
-I offer half-day (4 hours) and full-day (8 hours) Lake Tahoe adventure elopement packages, which are $2,000 and $4,000 respectively.
+I offer half-day (4 hours) and full-day (8 hours) Lake Tahoe adventure elopement packages.
 That gives us enough time to go on a hike, hop into some kayaks, or do any adventure that you desire around these beautiful mountains and lake.
 All Lake Tahoe elopement packages for photography include archival quality prints, high-resolution image downloads, a print release, and a canvas or leather album to remember your elopement ceremony for many years to come.